Mind Diagnostics is user-supported. If you buy through a link on the site, we may earn a commission at no cost to you. Learn More

 Does Amy Schmoll accept insurance?

-Yes, Amy Schmoll accepts Cigna, GEHA, Optum, UMR, and UnitedHealthcare.
+Yes, Amy Schmoll accepts Aetna, Cigna, GEHA, Optum, UMR, and UnitedHealthcare.

 Does Amy Schmoll accept clients outside of the United States?